Assorted Rhyming Poems

 Spring Poem

 Spring poems celebrate the rebirth of, well, everything!
-Spring poetry often features spring plants and weather, as this spring verse does.
-I hope you enjoy this spring poem as much as I did writing it.
+Spring poetry often features spring plants and weather, as this poem about spring does.
+I hope you enjoy this spring poem as much as I did writing this spring verse.
 It's one of my favorite rhyming poems.

 Sweet Spring